smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 We apply the ``@restJson1`` protocol trait to the service to indicate the service supports the :doc:`../aws/protocols/aws-restjson1-protocol`.
 Protocols define the rules and conventions for serializing and de-serializing data when communicating between client and server.
-Protocols are a highly complex topic, so we will not discuss them further in this tutorial.

 -------------
 Modeling data